 Once the “tentative” building assignment is made, it is unlikely that we’ll be able to move students between buildings or housing style.
 Since the occupancy level is very high, the opportunities for a change are very limited.

-Room assignments for new students not subject to the on-campus residency requirement are also processed according to the date the housing agreement terms and conditions were accepted.
-Since there are so few room available, assignment is made “by hand” with very limited consideration for housing style, building, or roommate preference.
-Regrettably, due to the limited amount of housing for this category of student, on-campus living is not guaranteed.
+For new students not required to reside on-campus, priority is based on the date the housing agreement terms and conditions were accepted.
+Since there are so few rooms available, assignment is made “by hand” with very limited consideration for housing style, building, or roommate preference.
+Regrettably, due to the limited amount of housing for this category of students, on-campus living is not guaranteed.

 Students are required to reside on-campus and participate in a meal plan unless they are 21+ years of age and have 4 semesters of on-campus living experience (at GU or other higher education institution, not including summer sessions).